John Frederick Powell: RAF career

 Powell was born in Somerset, and was educated at King's College School, Cambridge, Lancing College and King's College, Cambridge.
 He was commissioned into the special duties branch of the Royal Air Force Volunteer Reserve in 1939 and spent the Second World War with RAF Coastal Command in the operations room at RAF Aldergrove (1939–1945).
 He flew on operational sorties against U-boats and was mentioned in despatches.

 After spells spent with the Air Ministry and the Ministry of Defence, Powell was appointed Command Education Officer, Bomber Command Headquarters (1964–1966) and then Officer Commanding RAF School of Education (1966–1967).
 He was elevated to the rank of air vice marshal in 1967 upon being appointed Director of Education Services, RAF.
 He was appointed an Officer of the Order of the British Empire in 1956.

 Personal life

-Powell married his wife Ysolda in 1939 and had four sons:
+Powell married (Geraldine) Ysolda Moylan in 1939, and the couple had four sons: